FAQs: Deferred Candidacy Policy + Review of Host City Selection Criteria

 Yes, denied visas will be covered under the Deferred Candidacy policy.

-The Deferred Candidacy policy applies only to national champions who will represent their country at the world championship events.
+The Deferred Candidacy policy applies only to champions who will represent their national bodies at the world championship events.
 We encourage competitors with concerns about regional competitions to contact their elected National Body or Chapter representatives.

 That said, the DC policy is only the first step in the process.
 The SCA Board will be creating a committee to review site selection policies to help reduce instances in which judges, volunteers, competitors, and attendees might feel unsafe or unwelcome.